 - IT has control over software, not HR: A recent survey from the Society for Human Resource Management found that close to 70 percent of HR professionals thought “that executing HR processes smoothly and efficiently under constrained resources such as time, staff, technology and finances is today’s top challenge.”
 These issues stem from a variety of misalignments and inconsistencies, most notably between IT and HR.
 Under HCM, who has ownership over what apps?
 While HR typically will want to—and should—have control over key apps, IT historically has been unwilling to cede control over software to end users.
 This dichotomy is not unique to HCM, but it is nevertheless a major issue to overcome.

 How can these common HCM problems be resolved?

 HCM may be all about people, but the value that people bring can’t be properly quantified unless related processes and technology are fully intertwined.
 Considering the number of siloed apps in a given organization, however, ensuring that everything is in sync at it relates to HCM is next to impossible.
 Many of the most common HCM pain points stem from this misalignment.

 But, with a self-service app integration solution in place, these issues become a thing of the past.
 By connecting all of the technology, the true value of people can be discovered.

-Learn more about easily connecting and automating your in-house or cloud-based HCM systems.
+Learn more about easily connecting and automating your Workday Integration.

 To assign a dollar value to people in the organization, HR must focus on the holistic value of employees—the cost and the return—which is only possible by integrating systems and apps that house this data.
 Learn how HR can become more strategic by connecting employee management and financial management systems.I want to learn more!